vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 Then, ask the model to produce some code to manipulate a repo and see what happens.
 Just go with the flow.

-"The Conch knows all!
-The Conch has spoken!" &mdash; Patrick Star
+"The shell knows all!
+The shell has spoken!" &mdash; Patrick Star

 <!--
   - "vibe research"